 Advice and income maximisation are essential to both financial inclusion and anti-poverty work as Salford residents face radical changes to their benefits and struggle to make ends meet both in and out of work.

 How to respond to and prevent recurring crisis and hardship.
-The workshop includes accessing Salford Discretionary Support Scheme hardship payments, benefit advances, food banks and charity applications.
+The workshop includes accessing Salford Assist hardship payments, benefit advances, food banks and charity applications.

 Find out how to support vulnerable people to manage their claimant commitment with Jobcentre plus and get tips and tactics on challenging sanction decisions.

 Get up to date with the new two child policy and benefit cap.
 Find out how to identify those affected and what you can do to support struggling families.

 Get right up to date with the introduction of Universal Credit in Salford, which becomes a full digital area in September 2018.
 Find out who is affected, how Universal Credit works and how to support residents.

 For those who already have an understanding of how Universal Credit works, this workshop provides all you need to know about the housing cost element with practical tips for problem solving and supporting tenants to pay the rent.

 A practical workshop to give you the basic skills and confidence to understand the work capability assessment, support people with their ESA50 or UC50 forms and challenge decisions.

 This workshop will provide an overview of the range of benefits and support services available for carers.
 No prior benefits knowledge needed.